-The MS may support "E-UTRA Disabling for EMM cause #15" as specified in 3GPP TS 24.301 [23A].
-If the MS supports "E-UTRA Disabling for EMM cause #15" and the "E-UTRA Disabling Allowed for EMM cause #15" parameter as specified in 3GPP TS 24.368 [50] or 3GPP TS 31.102 [40] is present and set to enabled:
+The UE may support "E-UTRA Disabling for EMM cause #15" as specified in 3GPP TS 24.301 [23A].
+If the UE supports "E-UTRA Disabling for EMM cause #15" and the "E-UTRA Disabling Allowed for EMM cause #15" parameter as specified in 3GPP TS 24.368 [50] or 3GPP TS 31.102 [40] is present and set to enabled:

-- the MS shall maintain a list of "PLMNs with E-UTRAN not allowed";
+- the UE shall maintain a list of "PLMNs with E-UTRAN not allowed";

-- when the MS disables its E-UTRA capability on a PLMN due to E-UTRAN not allowed, it shall add the PLMN to the "PLMNs with E-UTRAN not allowed" list, and start timer TE if timer TE is not already running;
+- when the UE disables its E-UTRA capability on a PLMN due to E-UTRAN not allowed, it shall add the PLMN to the "PLMNs with E-UTRAN not allowed" list, and start timer TE if timer TE is not already running;

-- the number of PLMNs that the MS can store in the "PLMNs with E-UTRAN not allowed" list is implementation specific, but it shall be at least one;
+- the number of PLMNs that the UE can store in the "PLMNs with E-UTRAN not allowed" list is implementation specific, but it shall be at least one;

-- the value of timer TE is MS implementation specific, but it shall not exceed the maximum possible value of background scanning timer T (8 hours or 240 hours for MSs supporting EC-GSM-IoT, Category M1 or Category NB1 as defined in 3GPP TS 36.306 [54])) as specified in clause 4.4.3.3.1;
+- the value of timer TE is UE implementation specific, but it shall not exceed the maximum possible value of background scanning timer T (8 hours or 240 hours for MSs supporting EC-GSM-IoT, Category M1 or Category NB1 as defined in 3GPP TS 36.306 [54])) as specified in clause 4.4.3.3.1;

-- in automatic PLMN selection the MS shall not consider PLMNs included in the "PLMNs with E-UTRAN not allowed" list as PLMN selection candidates for E-UTRAN access technology, unless no other PLMN is available.
+- in automatic PLMN selection the UE shall not consider PLMNs included in the "PLMNs with E-UTRAN not allowed" list as PLMN selection candidates for E-UTRAN access technology, unless no other PLMN is available.
 This does not prevent selection of such a PLMN if it is available in another RAT; and

-- the MS shall delete stored information in the "PLMNs with E-UTRAN not allowed" list when the MS is switched off, the USIM is removed or timer TE expires.
+- the UE shall delete stored information in the "PLMNs with E-UTRAN not allowed" list when the UE is switched off, the USIM is removed or timer TE expires.

-The MS should maintain a list of PLMNs where the N1 mode capability was disabled because IMS voice was not available and the MS's usage setting was "voice centric" as PLMNs where voice service was not possible in N1 mode.
-When the MS disables its N1 mode capability because IMS voice was not available and the MS's usage setting was "voice centric":
+The UE should maintain a list of PLMNs where the N1 mode capability was disabled because IMS voice was not available and the UE's usage setting was "voice centric" as PLMNs where voice service was not possible in N1 mode.
+When the UE disables its N1 mode capability because IMS voice was not available and the UE's usage setting was "voice centric":

-- the MS should add the identity of the PLMN to the list of PLMNs where voice service was not possible in N1 mode and should start timer TF if timer TF is not already running.
-The number of PLMNs that the MS can store where voice services is not possible is implementation specific, but it shall be at least one.
-The value of timer TF is MS implementation specific, but shall not exceed the maximum possible value of background scanning timer T as specified in clause 4.4.3.3.1;
+- the UE should add the identity of the PLMN to the list of PLMNs where voice service was not possible in N1 mode and should start timer TF if timer TF is not already running.
+The number of PLMNs that the UE can store where voice services is not possible is implementation specific, but it shall be at least one.
+The value of timer TF is UE implementation specific, but shall not exceed the maximum possible value of background scanning timer T as specified in clause 4.4.3.3.1;

-- in automatic PLMN selection the MS shall not consider PLMNs where voice service was not possible in N1 mode as PLMN selection candidates for NG-RAN access technology, unless no other PLMN is available.
+- in automatic PLMN selection the UE shall not consider PLMNs where voice service was not possible in N1 mode as PLMN selection candidates for NG-RAN access technology, unless no other PLMN is available.
 This does not prevent selection of such a PLMN if it is available in another RAT; and

-- the MS shall delete stored information on PLMNs where voice service was not possible in N1 mode when the MS is switched off, the USIM is removed, timer TF expires or the MS's usage setting changes so that N1 mode capability disabling is no longer necessary.
+- the UE shall delete stored information on PLMNs where voice service was not possible in N1 mode when the UE is switched off, the USIM is removed, timer TF expires or the UE's usage setting changes so that N1 mode capability disabling is no longer necessary.